DEAD1nsane/reddit-stuff/Blacklisted/Disclaimer.md

-### Blacklist Disclaimer
-> *(Casinos on this list aren’t here because of personal preference—they’re here because I’ve reviewed enough credible evidence to believe they may be unsafe.
+> **Casinos on this list aren’t here because of personal preference—they’re here because I’ve reviewed enough credible evidence to believe they may be unsafe.
 I don’t share all that evidence on demand, as I expect everyone to do their own due diligence.
 A single successful cashout doesn’t guarantee a casino is trustworthy.
 My decisions are made with the community’s safety in mind, and I ask that you trust that my only goal is to protect everyone’s best interests.**

 ---